furiosa-ai/furiosa-models/README.md

 ## <a name="model_list"></a>Model List
 The table summarizes all models available in `furiosa-models`.
-If you visit each model link, you can find details about loading a model, their input and output tensors, and pre/post processings, and examples.
+If you visit each model link, you can find details about loading a model, their input and output tensors, pre/post processings, and usage examples.

 | Model                                   | Task                 | Size | Accuracy                  |
 |-----------------------------------------| -------------------- | ---- |---------------------------|